Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL

 \section{Data Analysis}

-The COMPTEL telescope was one of the three detectors onboard the Compton Gamma Ray Observatory (CGRO) launched in April 1991 which took data until June 2000.
+The COMPTEL telescope was one of the three instruments onboard the Compton Gamma Ray Observatory (CGRO), \rthis{which} launched in April 1991 which took data until June 2000.
 This telescope had a field of view of about one steradian and was sensitive to gamma-rays between 0.75- 30 MeV.
 Its energy and angular resolution ranged between 5-8\% and $(1.7-4.4)^{\circ}$, respectively depending on the photon energy~\cite{Comptel93}.
-COMPTEL did about 340 distinct pointings during its nine years of data taking, where each pointing had a field of view radius of around $30^{\circ}$~\cite{Strong}.
+COMPTEL did about 340 distinct pointings during its nine years of data taking, where each pointing had a field of view radius of around $30^{\circ}$~\cite{Strong}, where ``field of view radius'' refers to the size of COMPTEL's field of view for a given pointing.
 More details on the observing specifications and performance of COMPTEL can be found in ~\cite{Comptel93}.
-COMPTEL has detected a large number of astrophysical sources, such as pulsars, AGNs, X-ray binaries, gamma-ray bursts, solar flares, $^{26}$Al, supernova remnants, extragalactic diffuse gamma-ray background, etc~\cite{Comptel93,Comptel00}.
+COMPTEL has detected a large number of astrophysical sources, such as pulsars, AGNs, X-ray binaries, gamma-ray bursts, solar flares, supernova remnants, extragalactic diffuse gamma-ray background, etc~\cite{Comptel93,Comptel00}.
 No other telescope has imaged the universe in the aforementioned energy range after the decommissioning of CGRO.
-We also note that results from the full survey mission have not yet been released and there could be other undiscovered sources in the dataset~\cite{Strong}.
+We also note that results from the full survey mission have not yet been released, and there could be other undiscovered sources in the dataset~\cite{Strong}.
 Most recently, new software based on the GammaLib and ctools libraries~\cite{ctools} has been developed facilitating seamless analysis of the COMPTEL data~\cite{Knod}.
 Therefore, this legacy data provides a unique opportunity to probe the uncharted territory of the universe in soft gamma-rays at MeV energies.